-A judgment of the Court of Roma, issued on April 2, 2025, reaffirmed the obligation for Italian consulates to issue a certificate of citizenship for minors adopted abroad, provided that the adoption was regularly transcribed in Italy.
+A ruling by the Court of Rome, issued on April 2, 2025, reaffirmed the obligation of Italian consulates to issue citizenship certificates for minors adopted abroad, provided that the adoption has been duly registered in Italy.

 The case involved a Italian citizen by naturalization, resident in Pratola Peligna, in the province of L'Aquila, but domiciled in Tunisia.
 She obtained an adoption order for her nephew, who was in a situation of abandonment, in the Court of Sousse, in Tunisia.

-The foreign decision was transcribed in the civil registry of Pratola Peligna based on articles 64, 65 and 66 of Law No. 218/1995, a law that regulates Italian private international law.
-With this, the municipality recognized the validity of the judgment and declared the Italian citizenship of the minor, as provided for in article 3 of Law No. 91/1992.
+The foreign decision was transcribed in the civil registry of Pratola Peligna based on articles 64, 65 and 66 of Law No. 218/1995, which regulates Italian private international law.
+With this, the municipality recognized the validity of the judgment and declared the minor's Italian citizenship, as provided for in article 3 of Law No. 91/1992.

 As the minor resides abroad, it is up to the Ministry of Foreign Affairs, through the local Italian embassy, to issue the certificate of citizenship, in accordance with article 16 of Decree No. 572/1993 and articles 10 and 11 of Legislative Decree No. 71/2011.